 Leslie T. Chao

-Mr. Massey has been one of our directors since July 2010.
-Mr. Massey has also served as a director of PECO II since July 2014.
+Mr. Massey has been a director of PECO since July 2010.
+Mr. Massey also served as a director of PE REIT II from July 2014 to August 2017.
 Mr. Massey began his career in 1983 at Coldwell Banker Commercial Real Estate Services in Midtown Manhattan, first as the head of the market research department, and next as an investment sales broker.
 Together with partner Robert A. Knakal, whom he met at Coldwell Banker, he then founded Massey Knakal Realty Services, which became New York City’s largest investment property sales brokerage firm, of which Mr. Massey served as Chief Executive Officer.
 With 250 sales professionals serving more than 200,000 property owners, Massey Knakal Realty Services was ranked as New York City’s #1 property sales company in transaction volume by the CoStar Group, a national, independent real estate analytics provider.
 With more than $4.0 billion in annual sales, Massey Knakal was also ranked as one of the nation’s largest privately owned real estate brokerage firms.
-On December 31, 2014, Massey Knakal was sold to global commercial real estate firm Cushman & Wakefield, Inc., for which Mr. Massey now serves as President - New York Investment Sales through April 2018.
+On December 31, 2014, Massey Knakal was sold to global commercial real estate firm Cushman & Wakefield, Inc., for which Mr. Massey served as President - New York Investment Sales through April 2018.
 In July 2018, Mr. Massey founded B6 Real Estate Advisors, a real estate brokerage firm in New York City, and currently serves as its Chief Executive Officer.
 In 2007, Mr. Massey was the recipient of the Real Estate Board of New York’s (“REBNY”) prestigious Louis B. Smadbeck Broker Recognition Award.
 Mr. Massey also serves as Chair for REBNY’s Ethics and Business Practice Subcommittee, is a director on the Commercial Board of Directors of REBNY, is an active member of the Board of Trustees for the Lower East Side Tenement Museum and serves as a chair or member of numerous other committees.
 Mr. Massey graduated from Colgate University with a Bachelor of Arts degree in economics.
 Among the factors that led to the PECO Board’s recommendation that Mr. Massey serve as a director of PECO are Mr. Massey’s integrity, judgment, leadership skills, extensive commercial real estate expertise, and independence from management and PECO’s sponsor and its affiliates.

 Paul J. Massey, Jr.